gustavares/cos-tutorial/TUTORIAL.md

-# File upload to IBM Cloud Object Storage directly from the browser.
-Great upload performance.
+# File upload to IBM Cloud Object Storage directly from the browser, great upload performance.
+(Node.js back-end + React front-end)

 Usually, applications that do file upload will send it through a server before uploading it to a storage service.
 The problem with this approach is that may you end up with a bottleneck that causes a performance issue when you have multiple clients uploading large files at the same time.